MattanCohen/GraphicWonders/README.md

 /***********************************************************************************************************************************/

-Special thanks to Tamir Grosinger and Ben Gurion University for making this engine.
+All thanks goes to Tamir Grosinger and Ben Gurion University for making this engine.
+Link to the graphics engine: https://github.com/tamirgrBGU/CG3DBasicEngine.git

 Projects by Matan Cohen: